Informasjonsforvaltning/dqv-ap-no/ontology/README.md

-# Ontology and controlled vocabularies for the Norwegian Application Profile of DQV
+# Ontologyies and controlled vocabularies for the Norwegian Application Profile of DQV

+For forvaltningen av ontologier / kontrollerte vokabularer knyttet til norsk profil av DQV.

+\- _Digitaliseringsdirektoratet / Norwegian Digitalisation Agency (https://digdir.no)_